Exploring Dunkeld and Birnam

 Natural Beauty and Outdoor Activities

 Dunkeld and Birnam, situated in the heart of Highland Perthshire, are renowned for their stunning scenery and abundant outdoor activities.
-The surrounding countryside, characterised by its rolling hills and lush woodlands, offers a perfect setting for nature enthusiasts and adventure seekers alike.
+The surrounding countryside, characterised by its rolling hills and lush woodlands, offers a perfect setting for nature enthusiasts and adventure seekers alike (check out our Dunkeld Walks guide)

 River Tay